slimsuite/synbad/SynBad.md

-genome1=FILE    : Genome assembly used as the query in the GABLAM searches [] genome2=FILE    : Genome assembly used as the searchdb in the GABLAM searches [] basefile=X      : Prefix for output files [synbad] gablam=X        : Optional prefix for GABLAM search [defaults to basefile=X] gapmode=X       : Diploidocus gap run mode (gapspan/gapass) [gapspan] minloclen=INT   : Minimum length for aligned chunk to be kept (local hit length in bp) [1000] minlocid=PERC   : Minimum percentage identity for aligned chunk to be kept (local %identity) [50]
+genome1=FILE    : Genome assembly used as the query in the GABLAM searches [] genome2=FILE    : Genome assembly used as the searchdb in the GABLAM searches [] basefile=X      : Prefix for output files [synbad] gablam=X        : Optional prefix for GABLAM search [defaults to $BASEFILE.map] gapmode=X       : Diploidocus gap run mode (gapspan/gapass) [gapspan] minloclen=INT   : Minimum length for aligned chunk to be kept (local hit length in bp) [1000] minlocid=PERC   : Minimum percentage identity for aligned chunk to be kept (local %identity) [50]